dsxz19-2/J.A.R.V.I.S/README.md

 The visualizer has been updated.
 It now uses OpenGL in Python to make better faster and better visuals.
 Credits to https://www.youtube.com/watch?v=f4s1h2YETNY, https://www.youtube.com/playlist?list=PLi-ukGVOag_2FRKHY5pakPNf9b9KXaYiD and https://www.shadertoy.com/view/ls3BDH, where I learned how to use this program and where I used the shader code.
 You shadertoy.com to find other shaders and paste them into shader.py where the original fragment_shader_code is.

 ## Hand Gesture Control
 This feature allows you to control the mouse cursor with your hands.
-The mouse cursor is bound to your index finger and the program uses the distance between your fingertips to identify clicks.
-Besides being cool, this would maybe have a use in interacting with 3D models that would ideally be projected onto my desk (code for rendering 3d models coming soon).
+The cursor is bound to your index finger, and the program uses the distance between your fingertips to identify clicks.
+Besides being cool, this could possibly be used to interact with 3D models that would ideally be projected onto my desk (code for rendering 3D models coming soon).

+## 3D Rendering
+The 3D rendering feature is now complete.
+Soon, J.A.R.V.I.S will be able to render STL files and project them onto my desk, and I'll be able to visualize them in the real world with a more accurate scale.
+(I still have to implement this into the jarvis.py file; I'm probably going to get to that after school's finished.)